M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Experiments

 \textbf{Base model.} To comprehensively evaluate existing MAD methods, we select six open-source models spanning both unimodal and multimodal types: LLaMA3.1-8B~\cite{llama3}, Qwen2.5-7B~\cite{qwen25}, InternLM3-8B~\cite{internlm2}, Qwen2.5VL-7B~\cite{qwen25vl}, LLaVA-Next-7B~\cite{llava-1.5} and InternVL3-8B~\cite{internvl3}.
 To analyze the impact of model size on performance, we further conduct experiments with larger-scale models, namely Qwen2.5-14B~\cite{qwen25} and InternVL-14B~\cite{internvl3}.
 Moreover, we include the closed-source model GPT-4o-mini~\cite{gpt-4o-mini} in our evaluation.
 These models cover a wide range of architectures and modalities.
 Importantly, each MAD method is evaluated across all models, ensuring a consistent and comprehensive assessment of performance across architectures, scales, and modalities.

-\textbf{Implementation Details.} Following MASLab~\cite{maslab} and for cost efficiency, we randomly sampled 500 examples from each dataset for the evaluation.
+\textbf{Implementation Details.} Following MASLab~\cite{maslab} and for cost efficiency, we randomly sample 500 examples from each dataset for evaluation.
 We set the temperature to 0.5 and the maximum token length to 4096.
-To achieve more precise answer assessment, we use a model specifically designed for evaluation, x-Verify~\cite{xVerify}, to determine the final answers.
-Detailed settings are provided in the appendix \ref{app:imp_details}.
+To achieve more precise answer assessment, we use a model specifically designed for evaluation, x-Verify~\cite{xVerify}, to determine the final answers, adopting an LLM-as-a-judge paradigm to ensure scalable and consistent evaluation across diverse tasks and modalities.

+\textbf{For the evaluated methods, we keep all method-specific hyperparameter settings (e.g., the number of agents and debate rounds) consistent with their official implementations. } Specifically, Self-Consistency (SC) uses $N=5$ independent reasoning paths with majority voting.
+LLM Debate uses $N=3$ agents and $T=2$ debate rounds.
+Div-MAD uses two role-based agents (``Affirmative'' and ``Negative'') with $T=3$ rounds.
+DMAD uses $N=3$ agents and $T=3$ rounds.
+Following the original paper, DMAD assigns different reasoning strategies to agents to encourage diversity.
+For unimodal tasks, we use Chain-of-Thought (CoT) \cite{wei2022chain}, Step-Back Prompting (SBP) \cite{zheng2024take}, and Program-of-Thought (PoT) \cite{chen2023program}.
+For multimodal tasks, we use IO inference, Compositional Chain-of-Thought (CCoT) \cite{mitra2024compositional}, and Duty-Distinct Chain-of-Thought (DDCoT) \cite{zheng2023ddcot}.
+Experiments are conducted on eight NVIDIA 40G A100 GPUs, while GPT-4o-mini is accessed via OpenAI API calls.